April 30, 2019

-Another factor that is considered in the prospectus price includes the going concern value of the dental practice, such as patient records, current location, and telephone numbers assigned to the practice.
+Another factor that is considered in the prospectus price includes the going concern value of the dental practice in the form of patient demographics, such as patient records, current location and telephone numbers assigned to the practice.
 The buyer will use this information when considering how or if the practice needs to grow.

 Upgrading equipment, such as computers, office equipment and furnishings, and instruments and supplies, can help make the practice more attractive to potential buyers.
 While it needs to make financial sense to remodel before selling, having up-to-date dental equipment helps in the transition because the buyer won’t have to replace or upgrade items on day one.

 Contact the experts at Professional Transition Strategies to learn more about how the current state of your hard assets affects the prospectus process.